FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep3-sofle-v2.md

 One of these keyboards was the Sofle v2.

 The Sofle v2 caught my eye for several reasons.
 It was column-stagger (opposed to row-stagger or ortholinear).
 It has so many keys!
 In my head, I mapped out where all the keys would be.
 It had a number row.
 It had plenty of thumb buttons, I figured a few of them could be `Control`, `Command`, `Shift` and `Option`.
 It also has tow rotary knobs!
 I mapped one of them to volume and the other knob to switch between Mac and Windows.

+All those keys made me feel safe.
+That I would definitely find some layout that would work for me.

 ## Acquiring a Sofle v2